immersive-experiences/noticeboard/README.md

 We are a group of (mostly) [MAT](http://www.mat.qmul.ac.uk/) PhD students working in various areas ranging from sound processing to cognitive science.
 Everyone is welcome to join.

 # What
-The IX Working Group aim is to meet and discuss topics related to Virtual Reality and 3D Sound.
-Every meeting someone presents their work, sometimes to gather feedback, sometimes to share knowledge.
+The IX Working Group aim is to meet and discuss topics/news/issues/WIP related to Virtual Reality and 3D Sound.
+Every meeting someone from the group present their work, sometimes to gather feedback, sometimes to share knowledge.
 We don't take a rigid seminar-like structure but a more informal approach to content sharing.
 Occasionally we invite guest speakers to present their research.

 # When & Where
 We meet every 1st Wednesday of the month in room G2 (Performance Lab, Engineering building) 11:00 - 12:00.